 - A grade of incomplete signifies failure to complete course requirements because of personal illness, death in the family, or a similar compelling, serious reason, and must be resolved within a specified time or a grade of unsatisfactory will be recorded.
 A grade of incomplete may be given by a course or clerkship director only for those reasons and must be given before the end of a course or clerkship.
 A grade of incomplete must be accompanied by a written explanation to the Registrar and to the student's Society Advisory Dean/Director.

 - When incomplete and/or unsatisfactory grades have been remediated, the course/clerkship director should notify the Registrar, in writing, as soon as possible in order for the grade to be updated in the student's permanent academic record.

 - Narratives on the performance of each student are to be prepared by the faculty of all courses having regular small group teaching sessions and in core and elective clerkships.
-This routinely applies to tutorials but may also include labs and conferences.
+This routinely applies to all small-group activities but may also include case-based collaborative learning (CBCL) sessions (Pathways curriculum), labs and conferences.
 Course directors are responsible for forwarding narratives within four weeks of the end of the course to the Registrar for inclusion in the student's official record.
 Copies of narratives are provided to the Academic Societies for each student's file and to the PRB for review.

 - Each Society regularly reviews grades and narratives of all students in the Society and may refer students to the PRB if indicated.

-- All students are required to take final exams on the dates published in the Academic Calendars posted to MyCourses, including Shelf Exams in core clerkships.
+- All students are required to take exams on the dates published in the Academic Calendars and course calendars posted to MyCourses, including Shelf Exams in core clerkships.

-- Students may be permitted to take a final exam on a date later than the one published in the Academic Calendar for the following reasons only:
+- Students may be permitted to take an exam on a date later than the one published in the Academic Calendar for the following reasons only:

 a.
 Failure to pass the exam.